 Connect.
 Transform.
 Thrive.

-Paula specializes in helping ALL couples create safe, healing, egalitarian, love-filled partnerships in deeply perceptive, precise and appropriately playful ways.
+Dr. Paula is passionate about helping ALL couples create safe, healing, egalitarian, connected partnerships in deeply perceptive, precise, and appropriately playful ways.

-For 15 years, Paula has worked exclusively with couples.
-Over the past 6 years, she has developed a specialization in 2 and 3 Day Private Intensives for couples in crisis, engaged couples, and couples struggling with the aftermath of an affair.
-The Couple Private Intensives are exclusive, profound and life-changing.
-Paula is passionate about intensives because they allow couples to explore relational issues that cannot be discussed fully in shorter sessions.
-She dives deep with partners over a span of days for exploration, understanding, healing and fun.
-Paula opens couples’ eyes to previously unseen and unfolding possibilities in their connection.
+For 16 years, Dr. Paula has worked exclusively with couples.
+Over the past 8 years, she has developed a specialization in 2 and 3 Day Private Intensives for couples in crisis, engaged couples, and couples struggling in the aftermath of an affair.
+The Couple Private Intensives are process-driven, exclusive, profound, and life-changing because they allow couples to explore relational issues and dynamics that cannot be understood in shorter sessions.
+She dives deep with partners over a span of days for deep exploration, understanding, connecting, and fun.
+Dr. Paula opens couples’ eyes to previously unseen and unfolding possibilities in their relationship.

-Paula has a passion and excitement for life and living.
-Having experienced the miracle of healing and recovery herself, her life’s work is rooted in a deep belief in the transformative power of relationships.
-She been active in 12-step spiritual communities for 33 years and has offered workshops for Couples in Recovery.
-She has also taught courses on topics related to Race, Racism and Healing at Harvard Divinity School, Harvard Medical School, and Rhode Island College, and Imago Relationships North America (IRNA).
+Having experienced the miracle of healing and recovery herself, Dr. Paula's life’s work is rooted in a deep belief in the transforming power of relationships.
+She's been active in 12-step spiritual communities for 36 years.
+She teaches Introduction to Couples Therapy at Antioch University New England and has also taught courses on topics related to Race, Racism, Whiteness at Harvard Divinity School, Harvard Medical School, Rhode Island College, and Imago Relationships North America (IRNA).